https://www.humantruth.info/tonga.html

 Gender Equality:

-Tonga culture has a severe problem with gender equality, with male rights dominating those of women.
-Things need to change.
+Tonga is an unequal country, with male rights dominating those of women.

 See: